Fastest Way to Get to Level 75 in "Order and Chaos"

 To level your character to max level:

-- Queue dungeons & do repeatable dungeon quest
+- Queue dungeons and do repeatable dungeon quests

 - Buy instant 60 in the Nick Shop, then do one of the above

 A little of everything goes a long way.
 If you are inclined to spend real money for progress, then the instant 60 backpack is a good value.
 With that being said, leveling a toon yourself is the best way to learn your class.

 The answer to the question above depends on your playing style.
 Some people think grinding is best, other people think questing is better, and there's a third group who thinks running dungeons is the only way.

 I don't think there is an overall best way to level.
 I think the best way to learn your toon and prepare to run legendary dungeons is to do a combination of all three.
 There are times when questing is better, times when grinding is better, and times when running dungeons is better.